Shanikah-Boyce/Building-a-Virtual-Private-Cloud/README.md

 <img width="857" height="547" alt="image" src="https://github.com/user-attachments/assets/0582fdf7-d887-4bc7-8a3c-46a7fa7b25a9" />

 # 🔄 Inter-VPC Communication and Expansion
+As infrastructure needs evolved, NovaGrid expanded into a dual-VPC architecture with the provisioning of NovaGrid-2 (10.2.0.0/16).
+This second VPC was designed to support workload separation and long-term scalability while maintaining symmetry with NovaGrid-1.
+It includes a public subnet (10.2.0.0/24) for internet-facing resources and a private subnet (10.2.1.0/24) for backend services requiring isolation from external exposure.

+By distributing workloads across separate VPCs, NovaGrid reinforces both scalability and security.
+Production, staging, and development environments are now hosted in fully isolated zones, enabling each to scale independently without performance bleed.
+This separation also serves as a containment boundary—limiting the blast radius of configuration errors or security breaches and helping safeguard mission-critical data and services.

+To enable secure, low-latency interconnectivity, a VPC Peering Connection was established between NovaGrid-1 and NovaGrid-2.
+This setup allows resources—especially those in public subnets—to exchange traffic using private IP addresses, keeping inter-VPC communication encrypted and invisible to the public internet.
+Bidirectional routing ensures both environments can access internal services reliably, strengthening integration while preserving isolation.
+Public-facing services continue to use NAT and Internet Gateways for controlled outbound traffic.

+The decision to use VPC Peering over AWS Transit Gateway was deliberate: peering offers a direct, lightweight solution tailored for a two-VPC architecture.
+While Transit Gateway shines in complex, multi-VPC or cross-region ecosystems, it introduces additional overhead unnecessary for NovaGrid's current scale.
+Peering provides just the right balance of simplicity, performance, and cost-effectiveness, with architectural headroom for future growth.

-As infrastructure needs evolved, a second VPC—NovaGrid-2 (10.2.0.0/16), was provisioned to enhance workload separation and support future growth.
+a second VPC—NovaGrid-2 (10.2.0.0/16), was provisioned to enhance workload separation and support future growth.
 Mirroring the architecture of NovaGrid-1, it comprises:
 - Public Subnet (10.2.0.0/24) – for internet-facing resources
 - Private Subnet (10.2.1.0/24) – for backend services isolated from public exposure